 A little thing my husband and I started last year was a gift card exchange each time it was our birthday/Mother’s Day/Father’s Day/wedding anniversary/Christmas.
 We each put them together to get something big, something we wouldn’t have gone out and just bought each other for one occasion.
 He got snowboard (and all the requisite bits that go with it) and I got a handbag that I had been lusting after for some time.
-This Christmas he wants Bunnings gift cards from the family to buy a lawn mower* and I’m working slowly and steadily towards another bag.
+Last Christmas he wanted Bunnings gift cards from the family to buy a lawn mower* and I’m working slowly and steadily towards another bag.
 Our family don’t pay any more than they would have otherwise on a gift for each of us and we get something we really want.

 *oh the romance 🙄

-Experiences and/or travel
+Experiences and/or travel (PRE-COVID!)